04 February 2012: 19:40UK Time

 How to let it yourself - properly

-1) Chat to local agents and check the internet to establish a REALITIC asking rent.
+1) Chat to local agents and check the internet to establish a REALISTIC asking rent.

 2) Make sure the property is very presentable and take decent photos.

-3) Use a service (such as Discount Letting) that allows you to post your ad on major internet property portals such as Primelocation, Rightmove etc, with equal status alongside agents' properties.
+3) Use a an online only agent that allows you to post your ad on major internet property portals such as Primelocation, Rightmove etc, with equal status alongside agents' properties.

 4) Once you've found what you believe to be satisfactory tenants, obtain proper ID and reference them properly.